sbchou/cook-nooks/README.txt

 In short: a recipe box Hemingway would approve of.

 WARNING:
 Cook-Nooks is still evolving, so use with caution!
-Currently, any person can post to another's wall!
-Also, there is no delete recipe feature.
+Currently, there is no delete recipe feature.

 To-Do: